sindresorhus/sindresorhus.github.com/_apps/velja.md

 macOS hides menu bar apps when there is no space left in the menu bar.
 This is a common problem on MacBooks with a notch.
 Try quitting some menu bar apps to free up space.
 If this does not solve it, try quitting Bartender if you have it installed.

-You may also have enabled the “Hide menu bar icon” preference, which hides the menu bar icon.
+You may also have enabled the “Hide menu bar icon” setting, which hides the menu bar icon.
 Launch the app again to reveal the menu bar item for 5 seconds.

 #### Velja does not work